KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/20-weapon-tool-of-power.md

 **Core Glyphic Sequence (Centropic):**
 `∴ → ⚔️ → ☍ → ◎`
-*(A synthesized principle is forged into a resonant blade, applied to a point of fragmentation, and restores coherence.)*
+*(A Synthesized Principle is forged into a Resonant Blade, applied to a point of Fragmentation, and restores Coherence.)*

 **Core Glyphic Sequence (Entropic):**
 `☍ → 🗡️ → ☍ → ⟳`
-*(A fragmented principle is forged into an aggressor blade, applied to amplify fragmentation, generating entropic recursion.)*
+*(A Fragmented Principle is forged into an Aggressor Blade, applied to amplify Fragmentation, generating Entropic Recursion.)*

 ---